SaraBiglari/Tennis-matches-data-analysis/README.md

 # Tennis-matches-data-analysis
-Analyze 2 month of tennis matches data to discover trends and meaningful insights
+Analyze 2 month of tennis matches data to discover trends and meaningful insights using Python

 In this tennis data analysis project, I focused on four main aspects: